 “That’s it!
-Even from so deep down a place, that thing had no choice but to stretch and work itself out of it!”
+Even from so deep down a place, that thing had no choice but to stretch and work itself out from there!”
 Coper-kun on the narcissus plantlet 🌱, he discovered in the garden …

-… our surroundings, nature is full of wonders to learn from, if time taken to observe 😊
+… you have to first fight yourself through the dirts before you can bloom on the sunny side of life.
+Our surroundings, nature is full of wonders to learn from, if time is taken to observe 😊

-Take responsibility, do something meaningful and make the people, who always wanted just your best, proud!
+Take responsibility, do something meaningful and make the people proud, who always wanted just your best!
 Even if they might no longer be by our side!
 Beware there are plenty enough of us people that burden others with their timidity, weakness and passiveness.
 We must be awake and keep our eyes open, rather than to kowtow and follow blindly!
 The one who stands by silently and leaves decisions to others is just as guilty.
-That can also mean when your friends get a beating in a snow flurry 。。。あの雪の⽇の 出来事を覚えたまえね。Decisions will always be made for one, if we don’t act.
+That can also mean when your friends get a beating in a snow flurry 。。。あの雪の⽇の 出来事を覚えたまえね。Decisions will always be made for one, if we don’t act or decide.
 Braveness and speaking up when the necessity arises that is what counts.
 Dad, mom, an uncle, a teacher or trusted friends might be your role model, like it was the case for Coper with Mizutani-kun’s spirited sister or roughneck, but genuine Kitami-kun 。。。勇ましき 友。。。

 。。。「誰がなんて⾔ったって、僕はいやだ。」 ガッチャンの北⾒ 君